What You Need to Know About Xelijanz for Rheumatoid Arthritis

 We Can Help

 If you suffered blood clots or embolisms, or if one of your family members died as a result of taking Xeljanz for rheumatoid arthritis, we’re here to help.
-Contact us today for a complimentary consultation to discuss what your legal options are.
+Contact us today for a complimentary consultation with our Louisville personal injury lawyers to discuss what your legal options are.